Jeznar/GitRepo/Documentation/Work_Log.md

 22.06.24 Added jez.vfxPreSummonEffects and jez.vfxPostSummonEffects to Jez-Lib and progress on Danse Macabre

+22.06.26 Fairly large set of additions to **Refresh_Item_On_Actors** supporting additional fields for special treatment and allowing the user to choose what to retain.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)